During my early childhood years, I would spend time with my step-dad in Alabama, fishing and hiking through the woods.

 Becoming A Wildlife Biologist

-It was while attending CHSAS that I became interested in the study of environmental and animals sciences.
+It was while attending CHSAS that I became interested in the study of environmental and animal sciences.
 My time spent at CHSAS is what sparked my interest in animal science and conservation and motivated me to continue my education at Delaware State University (DSU), where I was awarded a partial scholarship.

 I completed a Bachelor of Science degree in Animal Science at DSU in 2004, with internships at Purdue University, Michigan State, and the University of Namibia in Africa.
 In 2008, I earned a Master of Science degree from Iowa State University while conducting research on turtle nests.
 As a graduate student at ISU’s Turtle Camp from 2006 to 2008, I mentored high school and college students by helping them design research projects focusing on reptiles at the Upper Mississippi River National Wildlife and Fish Refuge.

-After working in the Career Discovery Intern Program, in 2009, I became the Savanna District’s first ever Wildlife Biologist.
+After working in the Career Discovery Intern Program, in 2009, I became the Savanna District’s first-ever Wildlife Biologist.
 I am stationed at one of the most visited refuges in the nation, which attracts millions of hunters, fishermen, and other outdoor enthusiasts from across the nation.